ConservationMetrics/gc-docs/docs/tutorials/syllabus-data-management-with-kobo-toolbox/week-1.md

 ## **🎯 Objectives**

+We will use this first week to get to know Kobo Toolbox.

+By the end of the week, you will:
 * Understand the purpose and features of KoboToolbox.
-* Navigate the KoboToolbox interface.
+* Get to navigate the KoboToolbox interface.
 * Create and deploy a basic survey.

 ## **📘 Introduction**